(Second edition, Sept, 2015)

 Milledgeville, GA: As noted above.

 Moultrie, GA: Tommy Bailey is listed as the manager of a location at 1st Street in 1972.
 Moultrie is among those towns that have a NW/SW split on either side of Main Street, and I’m not sure which it was.
 There is nothing on 1st Street NW today that looks like it could have been a restaurant.
 306 1st Street SW is a vacant lot between residential homes.

 Newnan, GA: Jefferson B. Head was listed as the manager of a location at 129 Temple Avenue in 1973.
 No evidence of a building there is visible today.

 Thomasville, GA: There had been a store at 401 N. Madison Street in the early 1970s.
-This corner property is now home to a Pure gas station, L&G Food Mart, with no trace of the Shrimp Boats building.
+This corner property is now home to a Pure gas station, L and G Food Mart, with no trace of the Shrimp Boats building.